NexPlayer/Android-SDK/getting-started.md

 ## Support for Time Shift in Live Content

-This version of the NexPlayer SDK introduces support for timeshifting playback in HLS Live content.
+This version of the NexPlayer SDK introduces support for time-shifting playback in HLS Live content.
 While content may be viewed live, a certain amount of time in the past or future may also be available to be played, depending on the server for the given content.
 NexPlayer uses the method `getSeekableRangeInfo` to determine the range within content where `seek` can be performed and thus within which playback may be timeshifted.

-Please also see **getSeekableRangeInfo()** for more information.
+Please also see **getSeekableRangeInfo()** method for more information.

 ## Setting AV Synchronization

 When using NexPlayer to playback audio-video content, audio-video synchronization is optimized internally but there may still be some devices that display video slightly out of sync with the audio.
 To support devices like these, the audio-video synchronization may be set manually using the NexProperty **AV\_SYNC\_OFFSET** and the best value to set this property for a particular device must be determined by guessing and testing.

 The code of the included sample application illustrates how this property can be set to different values for specific devices.

-Currently, devices with known AV-sync issues include the Galaxy Nexus, the Kindle Fire, and the Galaxy Note although synchronization challenges may also occur on other devices.

 For example, to improve synchronization on the Galaxy Nexus, set AV\_SYNC\_OFFSET to the value XXX as follows: